tabahi/ESP-Wifi-Config/README.md

 # ESP-Wifi-Config
- Easily manage/store WiFi credentials for ESP32 and ESP8266
+ An arduino IDE library to easily manage/store WiFi credentials for ESP32 and ESP8266.

 ## Usage